mggg/GerryChain/README.rst

 using `Markov chain Monte Carlo`_.
 It is developed and maintained by the `Metric Geometry and Gerrymandering Group`_ and our network of volunteers.

-The basic workflow is to start with the geometry of an initial plan, perhaps one that is currently enacted in your state or municipality, and generate a large collection of sample plans for comparison.
+The basic workflow is to start with the geometry of an initial plan and generate a large collection of sample plans for comparison.
 Usually, we will constrain these sampled plans in such a way that they perform at least as well as the initial plan according to traditional districting principles, such as population balance or compactness.
-Comparing the initial plan to the ensemble provides quantitative tools for measuring whether or not it is an outlier similar plans.
+Comparing the initial plan to the ensemble provides quantitative tools for measuring whether or not it is an outlier among the sampled plans.

-The development of this package began at the `Voting Rights Data Institute`_ as a Python rewrite of the chain_ C++ program, originally by Maria Chikina, Alan Frieze and Wesley Pegden for their paper `"Assessing significance in a Markov chain without mixing."`_

 .. _`Voting Rights Data Institute`: http://gerrydata.org/
 .. _chain: https://github.com/gerrymandr/cfp_mcmc